 Notify the DMV

-California law requires you to notify the DMV of the accident within 10 days.
+California law requires you to notify the DMV of the accident within ten days.
 You can do so by filling out form SR 1.

-Note that you don’t need to fill out form SR 1 by yourself either.
+You don't need to complete form SR 1 by yourself, either.
 Your Glendale car accident lawyer can notify the DMV on your behalf.

 Contact Your Insurance Company